shesharpnl/knowledge-hub/resources/open-source.md

 ## Do I need to know how to code to contribute?

-While coding is helpful in contributing to open source, it is not the only way you can contribute.
+While coding is helpful, it is not the only way you can contribute to open source projects.
 Click on the bullet points below to see how:

 - [Documentation](/resources/open-source.md#documentation)
 - [Design](/resources/open-source.md#design)